Skip to main content

 Bone marrow aspiration and biopsy.
 After a small area of skin is numbed, a bone marrow needle is inserted into the child’s hip bone.
 Samples of blood, bone, and bone marrow are removed for examination under a microscope.

-• Complete blood count (CBC): A procedure in which a sample of blood is drawn and checked for the following:
+• Complete blood count (CBC) checks a sample of blood for:

 The following tests may be done on the tissue that is removed:

-• Immunohistochemistry: A laboratory test that uses antibodies to check for certain antigens (markers) in a sample of a patient’s tissue.
+• Immunohistochemistry is a test that uses antibodies to check for certain antigens (markers) in a sample of a patient's tissue.
 The antibodies are usually linked to an enzyme or a fluorescent dye.
 After the antibodies bind to a specific antigen in the tissue sample, the enzyme or dye is activated, and the antigen can then be seen under a microscope.
-This type of test is used to help diagnose cancer and to help tell one type of cancer from another type of cancer.
+This type of test is used to help diagnose cancer and to help tell one type of cancer from another type.

-• Flow cytometry: A laboratory test that measures the number of cells in a sample, the percentage of live cells in a sample, and certain characteristics of the cells, such as size, shape, and the presence of tumor (or other) markers on the cell surface.
+• Flow cytometry measures the number of cells in a sample, the percentage of live cells in a sample, and certain characteristics of the cells, such as size, shape, and the presence of tumor (or other) markers on the cell surface.
 The cells from a sample of a patient's blood, bone marrow, or other tissue are stained with a fluorescent dye, placed in a fluid, and then passed one at a time through a beam of light.
 The test results are based on how the cells that were stained with the fluorescent dye react to the beam of light.

 Certain factors affect prognosis (chance of recovery).